2006–2008 Cuban transfer of presidential duties: July 2006 announcement

 The transfer of duties was announced in a proclamation read on state television at 8:15 p.m. by Castro's secretary, Carlos Valenciaga.
 The proclamation appeared on the Granma website that night and was printed in Cuba's national newspaper Granma, the next day.
-In his statement of delegation, Castro stated: "the operation has obliged me to take several weeks of rest, at a remove from my responsibilities and duties".
-The proclamation transferred to his brother the functions as First Secretary of the Central Committee of the Cuban Communist Party, Comandante of the Armed Forces, President of the Council of State, and of the Government of the Republic of Cuba.
+In his statement of delegation, Castro stated: "The operation has obliged me to take several weeks of rest, at a remove from my responsibilities and duties."
+The proclamation transferred to his brother the functions as first secretary of the Central Committee of the Cuban Communist Party, comandante of the Armed Forces, president of the Council of State, and of the government of the Republic of Cuba.
 It transferred other functions to José Ramón Balaguer Cabrera, José Ramón Machado Ventura, Esteban Lazo Hernández, and Carlos Lage Dávila.

-Castro also announced in his statement that he had spoken to the Guayasamín Foundation, whose responsibilities included organizing his oncoming 80th birthday celebrations on August 13, 2006.
-He requested that the group postpone the anniversary until December 2, 2006, the 50th anniversary of the Granma Landing.
+Castro also announced in his statement that he had spoken to the Guayasamín Foundation, whose responsibilities included organizing his upcoming 80th birthday celebrations on August 13, 2006.
+He requested that the group postpone the celebrations until December 2, 2006, the 50th anniversary of the Granma landing.
 The letter ended with the Cuban leader's customary pronouncements: "Imperialism will never be able to crush Cuba.
 The Battle of Ideas will continue advancing. ¡Viva la Patria! ¡Viva la Revolución! ¡Viva el Socialismo! ¡Hasta la Victoria Siempre!
 (Long live the Motherland!
 Long live the revolution!
 Long live socialism!
 Ever onward to victory!)".

 The transfer of power was in line with Article 94 of the Cuban Constitution, which states: "In cases of the absence, illness or death of the president of the Council of State, the first vice president assumes the president's duties".